Smooth Fourier multipliers on group von Neumann algebras: Introduction and main results

 \item[ii)] $b_\psi(\G)$ is a lattice in $\R^n$,

 \item[iii)] $\alpha_\psi(\G)$ is a finite subgroup of $O(n)$,

 \item[iv)]The multiplier is $\psi$-radial, i.e. $m_g = h(\psi(g))$. \end{itemize} Theorem A is a cocycle extension of the Mihlin multiplier theorem, more than merely a noncommutative form of it.
-Indeed, it provides new results even for finite or Euclidean groups.
-For instance, we may find low dimensional injective cocycles for finite groups of large cardinality, like $\mathbb{Z}_n$ or the symmetric permutation groups $\mathrm{S}_n$, where we find injective cocycles with $\dim \H_\psi = 2 << n$ and $\dim \H_\psi = n << n!$ respectively, see \cite[Section 5.2]{JMP0}.
+Indeed, it provides new results even for finite or abelian groups.
+For instance, we may find low dimensional injective cocycles for finite groups of large cardinality, like $\mathbb{Z}_n$ or the symmetric permutation groups $\mathrm{S}_n$ where we find injective cocycles with $\dim \H_\psi = 2 << n$ and $\dim \H_\psi = n << n!$ respectively.
 To the best of our knowledge, there are no similar results for finite groups.
-In the context of $\R^n$, Theorem A shows that is $L_p(\R^n)$-bounded for any cocycle $b: \R^n \to \R^d$ with $\widetilde{m}$ Mihlin-smooth of degree $[\frac{d}{2}]+1$.
-By picking suitable cocycles, this establishes a unified approach through de Leeuw's restriction/periodization theorems \cite{dL}.
-H\"ormander-Mihlin theorem also corresponds to the trivial cocycle on $\R^n$, and new $L_\infty \to \mathrm{BMO}$ estimates will be given.
-In fact, other cocycles provide a large family of $L_p$ multipliers in $\R^n$ ---also in $\mathbb{T}^n$--- which are apparently new.
-As an illustration, take for some $\alpha, \beta \in \R_+$.
-Theorem A shows that the restriction of a Mihlin multiplier in $\R^4$ to this \emph{donut helix} will be an $L_p$ multiplier on $\R$.
-It is useful to compare it with de Leeuw's periodization theorem for compactly supported multipliers.
-The main difference here is the irregularity obtained from choosing $\alpha/\beta$ irrational, leading to a geodesic flow with dense orbit.
-Hence, $m$ oscillates infinitely often with no periodic pattern.
-Taking for instance $\widetilde{m}(\zeta) = |\zeta|^{2\gamma}$ with $0 < \gamma < \frac12$ and smoothly truncated outside $\mathrm{B}_3(0)$, Theorem A shows that $(\sin^2(\alpha \xi) + \sin^2(\beta \xi))^\gamma$ is an $L_p$-multiplier in $\R$.
-These examples are certainly less standard in harmonic analysis.
-With hindsight, they can be obtained via a clever combination of classical results, we invite the reader to try!
-However, it seems fair to say that noncommutative inspiration was required to discover such a general statement, see \cite{PPR,PRo} for related results.
+In the Euclidean (non-discrete) context of $\R^n$, we will also analyze the classical H\"ormander-Mihlin and de Leeuw's theorems under our perspective, which naturally gives rise to a large family of exotic Fourier multipliers.